1. How do I use Polident® denture adhesive?

 1. What is the best way to clean dentures?

 Caring for your denture is as important as caring for natural teeth.
 Regular toothpastes used on natural teeth may not be suitable for dentures as they may scratch the denture surface.
 Dentures need cleaning daily, and because they are different from natural teeth, they require specialist methods, like a denture cleanser, which are designed to effectively kill bacteria and reduce plaque and stain build up when used as directed.

-- Drop one Polident® Cleanser tablet into enough very warm (not hot) water to cover denture for the time stated on the pack instructions.
+- Drop one POLIDENT Cleanser tablet into enough very warm (not hot) water to cover denture.

-- After soaking for 5 minutes with the denture cleansing tablets, brush denture with the solution using a soft brush.
+- After soaking for 3-5 minutes, brush denture with POLIDENT solution using a soft brush.

 - Rinse denture well with running water.
 Discard solution immediately after use.

 3. Is there a limit to how long dentures can be left in the Polident® solution?

 The denture cleanser should be used for the recommended soaking times on pack.
 The used solution should be discarded after a single soak.

 When used as directed, the multi-ingredient cleaning system in Polident® helps clean dentures by removing plaque and stains and killing Odour causing bacteria and Bacteria.
 The oxidants (Potassium Caroate and Sodium Carbonate Peroxide) in the formulation are bleaches and work to remove the stains that can build up each day.
 They are also effective in killing the bacteria and other microbes that are harboured by your dentures.